Bare-Bones-Lock-Picking/WIFIBLE/README.md

 The architecture is now solidifying into a robust, extensible system.

 License
- GPL (General Public License) a
+ GPL v3.0 (General Public License)

 Contributions
-Actively looking for assistance to develop and maintain project, while feature suggestions are welcome.
+Actively looking for assistance to develop and maintain this project, while feature suggestions are welcome.